The stability space of compactified universal Jacobians: Applications

-\begin{proof} We apply Lemma~\ref{fundamentaldomain} choosing the product of hypercubes to equal the union of (closed) polytopes (that this can be done follows from the equations of the stability subspaces of Theorem~\ref{stabilityspace}).
-This reduces our claims to studying the action of $\mathbb{Z}/2 \mathbb{Z}$ on the set of polytopes in this fundamental domain.
+\begin{proof} We apply Lemma~\ref{fundamentaldomain}, choosing the fundamental domain to be a hyperrectangle that is equal the union of (closed) stability polytopes (that this can be done follows from the equations of the stability subspaces of Theorem~\ref{stabilityspace}).
+This reduces our claims to studying the action of $\mathbb{Z}/2 \mathbb{Z}$ on the set of polytopes in this hyperrectangle.
 All three claims follow then from the explicit description of the stability subspaces given in Theorem~\ref{stabilityspace}. \end{proof}

 Here is the main result of this section. \begin{corollary} For fixed $(g,n)$, there exist finitely many isomorphism classes over $\Mb_{g,n}$ of $\Jb_{g,n}(\phi)$ for all integers $d$ and all nondegenerate $\phi \in V_{g,n}^d$.
 When $g>0$ and the pair $(g,n)$ does not belong to~\eqref{list}, there exist nondegenerate $\phi_1 \in V_{g,n}^{e_1}$ and $\phi_2 \in V_{g,n}^{e_2}$ such that $\Jb_{g, n}(\phi_1)$ is not isomorphic to $\Jb_{g, n}(\phi_2)$ over $\Mb_{g, n}$. \end{corollary}